-This is a synchronous class, meaning we will meet weekly for live instruction virtually through Blackboard Collaborate.
+This is a synchronous class, meaning we will meet weekly for live instruction virtually through Blackboard Collaborate (Alpine Campus students MAB308).
 You will find all information in Blackboard.
 The course contains module readings, discussions, and written assignments.
 Instruction will be delivered through lecture notes, Bb collaboration, and individual/group discussions when working with projects.